SS Wheatland Montana: Operational history

 On 10 February 1928 it was announced that USSB decided to get out of shipping business and accepted bids for the three Pacific Lines they were operating at the time.
 On February 16 it was announced USSB disposed of all three lines including the American Oriental Mail Line.
 The line was sold together with seven ships it operated for $696,906 to a new concern, Tacoma Oriental Steamship Co., formed by local Tacoma businessmen and headed by John Sherman Baker.
 Wheatland Montana was one of the vessels sold, and was valued at $104,601 as part of the transaction.
 Following the acquisition, the new owner decided to rename all vessels in honor of Washington ports, with Wheatland Montana slated to become Seattle.
 At the time of acquisition, the ship was still chartered for one more trip to the Far East, and therefore continued to operate temporarily under her old name and USSB control.
-On May 12 it was reported that the freighter called into Tientsin with a cracked tunnel shaft, and was forced to proceed to Dairen for temporary repairs.
+On May 12 it was reported that the freighter called into Tianjin with a cracked tunnel shaft, and was forced to proceed to Dalian for temporary repairs.
 On her return trip, Wheatland Montana again developed problems with her rudder and had to be taken into tow by steamer SS West Nomentum.
 Approximately 700 miles from the Puget Sound West Nomentum was forced to pause due to her fuel running low, and both ships had to await the arrival of the US Coast Guard cutter Algonquin which safely brought the disabled steamer into port.
-After completion of repairs, the ship was officially rechristened Seattle on 2 August 1928 in the presence of a large crowd, and after loading full cargo of lumber and general merchandise departed for her first voyage under new name and ownership for Dairen on August 6.
+After completion of repairs, the ship was officially rechristened Seattle on 2 August 1928 in the presence of a large crowd, and after loading full cargo of lumber and general merchandise departed for her first voyage under new name and ownership for Dalian on August 6.

 Under new ownership, Seattle continued sailing on the same routes as previously carrying cargo between the ports of the Pacific Northwest and China and Japan.
 In this role Tacoma Oriental Line came into direct competition with American Mail Line, a subsidiary of Dollar Steamship Company, who after several attempts managed to acquire in December 1931 John S. Baker's controlling interest in Tacoma-based company.
 Tacoma Steamship Company continued to operate as an independent entity through 1937 between the same ports in the United States and Canadian Northwest and respective destinations in China, Japan and the Philippines.
 In the fall 1932 Seattle and the rest of Tacoma-based vessels were put on the twin-shuttle route taking them to California ports of Los Angeles and San Francisco in addition to their regularly served destinations.
 In February 1935 Seattle ran aground on Turia Rock while on her way from Manila to Cebu.
 The ship suffered little damage and was lifted off with the aid of tugs and was able to proceed to her destination.